A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 DayTraders caps each withdrawal at $2,000 per request.
 FundedNext Futures has no per-request cap.

-Overall, DayTraders scores higher (59 vs 58) on our trader-friendliness index.
-Key advantages: more forgiving drawdown rules, faster path to funded, fewer trading restrictions, more lenient consistency rules.
-That said, FundedNext Futures wins on lower starting cost.
+Overall, FundedNext Futures scores higher (68 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded, more lenient consistency rules.
+That said, DayTraders wins on better profit split, fewer trading restrictions, no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.